-When the Israeli-Palestinian conflict flares up, joint discussion session are held not only for students, but parents too.
+When the Israeli-Palestinian conflict flares up, joint discussion sessions are held not only for students but parents too.
 “Everybody speaks and everybody listens, nothing is taboo,” Gordon says.
 The goal isn’t to debate or to win, but to listen with respect.

 “One of the advantages of us discussing these things in the school is that everyone already has these strong bonds,” Gordon says, “they have this common denominator, their kids go to school together.”